tbrowder/debian-server-setup/Raku/README.md

-To install Raku, I use the 'rakudo-pkg' third party Debian package installed by follow the instructions found at [Rakudo.org](https://rakudo.org/downloads/).
+To install Raku, I use the 'rakudo-pkg' third party Debian package installed by following the instructions found at [Rakudo.org](https://rakudo.org/downloads/).
 Click on the 'Linux' tab, then go to the bottom of the section entitled 'Binary Releases' and click on the link 'Rakudo-Pkg package repositories'.